Flowpack/Flowpack.NodeTemplates/README.md

 ### Loops

 Loops can be used to create multiple child nodes.
 You can use ``withItems`` to define the items of the loop.
 When using EEL, be sure to return an array.
-In each child template, the current item is available in EEL expressions as the ``item`` context variable.
+The current item is available in EEL expressions as the ``item`` context variable.

 The following example creates three different text child nodes in the main content collection: